rosagross/Mininmum_Makespan_NIA/README.md

 public class Replacer_Elitlist)

 #### Replacer_Delete_All
-Deletes almost everything from current population.
-Only the best solution that was found is taken to the offspring generation.
+Replaces the whole population.
+If the size of the population is larger than the size of the offspring, the population is filled up with fittest the chromosomes of the population.

 #### Replacer_Elitlist
 Creates an offspring generation that contains the fitter half from the old and the fitter half from the new generation.